MicrosoftDocs/ATADocs/ATPDocs/install-step4.md

 - Make sure Microsoft .NET Framework 4.7 or later is installed on the machine.
 If Microsoft .NET Framework 4.7 or later isn't installed, the [!INCLUDE [Product short](includes/product-short.md)] sensor setup package installs it, which may require a reboot of the server.
 - For sensor installations on Active Directory Federation Services (AD FS) servers, configure the SQL server to allow the *Directory service* account (**Configuration** > **Directory services** > **Username**) *connect*, *log in*, *read*, and *select* permissions to the **AdfsConfiguration** database.

+## Install the Npcap driver

+- Download the Npcap version 1.0 installer from <https://nmap.org/npcap/>.
+  - Alternatively, request the OEM version of the Npcap driver (that supports silent installation) from the support team.
+  - Copies of Npcap don't count towards the five copy, five computer, or five user licensing limitation if they're installed and used solely in conjunction with Defender for Identity.
+For more information, see [NPCAP licensing](https://github.com/nmap/npcap/blob/master/LICENSE).

+- If you haven't yet installed the sensor:
+  1. Uninstall WinPcap, if it was installed.
+  1. Install Npcap with the following options: **loopback_support=no** and **winpcap_mode=yes**.
+     - If using the GUI installer, deselect the **loopback support** and select **WinPcap** mode.

+  1. Install the sensor package.

+- If you already installed the sensor with WinPcap and need to update to use NPCAP:
+  1. Uninstall the sensor.
+  1. Uninstall WinPcap.
+  1. Install Npcap with the following options: **loopback_support=no** and **winpcap_mode=yes**.
+     - If using the GUI installer, deselect the **loopback support** and select **WinPcap** mode.

+  1. Reinstall the sensor package.

 ## Install the sensor

 Perform the following steps on the domain controller or AD FS server.